-Given their high rates of experience with domestic and sexual violence, OFS provides female inmates a 6-week series of classes about domestic/sexual violence and sexual exploitation, along with information about red flags and how to get help in partnership with the Davidson County Sherriff’s Office.
+Given their high rates of experience with domestic and sexual violence, OFS provides female inmates a 6-week series of classes about domestic/sexual violence and exploitation, along with information about red flags and how to get help in partnership with the Davidson County Sherriff’s Office.

 Research shows that around 80% of female inmates have experienced or will experience domestic or sexual violence in their lifetime.
-Unfortunately, our data from RISE was able to confirm these high rates of victimization within our program.
+Unfortunately, our data from RISE confirmed these high rates of victimization within our program.

 Quotes from RISE participants:

 - “Until now I hadn’t realized that I had never been in a healthy relationship.”